LuchoTecnologies/HS12864TG10B-Lib/README.md

 you can change the contrast of the LCD whenever you want, just use

     display.setContrast(88);

 It gets values from 0 to 255.

+**Transition Effect**

+You can make transitions using

+    display.startTransitionWrite;

+Then, use the normal drawing functions to make the screen you're going to transitionate.
+When you're done, use

+    display.drawTransition(0);

+To write the transition steps from 0 to 7.
+Finally, use

+    display.endTransition;

+to clear the memory used.

 **Example Schematic**